bryding/FinalFactoryModTemplate/README.md

 ## Requirements

-* Unity 2022.2.11f1
+* Unity 2022.3.3f1

 ## Getting Started

 1. Clone the repo (the zip doesn't work)
 1. Download the required Unity version
-1. Open the root folder in Unity
 1. Navigate to your Final Factory installation folder and then `finalfactory_data/Managed/`
 1. Grab the following DLL's from that folder:
   * KNN.dll
   * FFCore.dll
   * FFSystems.dll
   * FFComponents.dll
-1. Move these DLL's to the `Assets/FinalFactoryDlls` folder in this project
+1. Copy these DLL's to the `Assets/FinalFactoryDlls` folder in this project
+1. Open the root folder in Unity

 ## Building and using your mod

 This repo comes with an editor script that will put the managed and burst DLL's into a folder of your choosing.

 1. Navigate to the top menu in Unity, click Modding -> Build X64 Mod
+1. Rename the MyMod folder to the name of your mod
-1. Select the folder you want your DLL's to live in
+1. Select this renamed folder for your DLL's to live in
 1. Move this folder to the `Mods` folder in the Final Factory application root
 1. Boot up Final Factory and your mod should load on startup